arulalant/txt2unicode/example/encodes_chars/README.md

 **"Sorry, couldn't find encode :-(**

-**Need more words to find unique encode out of 580 common compound characters"**
+**Need more words to find unique encode out side of 916 common compound characters"**

 *It print above msg and return None.*